 Extraterritorial obligation to fulfil

-44. (…) Policies should avoid leading to land concentration or a commodification of land, and should be aimed at improving the access of particular disadvantaged and vulnerable groups and increasing their security of tenure.(…)
+44. (…) Policies should avoid leading to land concentration or a commodification of land, and should be aimed at improving the access of particular disadvantaged and vulnerable persons and groups and increasing their security of tenure.(…)

 Comment: Purpose of this change is to also draw attention to individuals and the specific challenges that women face.